Therapeutic Riding Programs

 Riding Lessons for the General Public

 Beginner to advanced riding lessons are available in the English and Western riding disciplines.
 We have over 40 years of lesson and training experience.
 Providing riding lessons to the general public is one way we support our therapy programs and horses.
-You will be learning to ride and supporting individuals in your community!!
+The riders will be learning to ride AND supporting individuals in our community!

 If you are interested in this, or any of our programs, please contact us.